-A 'Supreme' Fight For America Begins Now
+A Supreme Fight For America Begins Now

 Saturday is a big day for the future of the country.

-President Trump is set to formally announce his nominee to replace the late-Supreme Court Justice Ruth Bader Ginsburg.
+President Trump is set to formally announce his nominee to replace the late Supreme Court Justice Ruth Bader Ginsburg.

 A source with knowledge of the process told NPR on Friday that Trump is expected to pick conservative federal Judge Amy Coney Barrett.
 The source, who was not authorized to confirm the selection before the president announced it, cautioned Friday that Trump could change his mind.